Reuse Cardboard to Build Forts and Communities

 Recycling one ton of cardboard (or other paper products) would:

 - Save enough energy to power the average American home for six months.

 - Save 3.3 cubic yards of landfill space.

 - Reduce greenhouse gas emissions by one metric ton of carbon equivalent (MTCE).

 4. Buy Recycled

 Cardboard is manufactured from cellulose fibers extracted primarily from trees.
-Whenever possible, support companies and retailers that use cardboard made from recycled material, which not only saves trees, but also large amounts of water (up to 99% less) and energy (up to 50% less).
+Whenever possible, support companies and retailers that use cardboard made from recycled material, which not only saves trees, but also large amounts of water and energy.